 Concepts Description Advantages Disadvantages Is this option viable?
 Do nothing A hypothetical concept that acknowledges growth will occur but provides no plan or action to ensure additional water and wastewater servicing needs are met.
 No costs for new or expanded infrastructure No construction impacts Inadequate service to residents and businesses; potential for wastewater spills; inability to service future growth Public health risk and inability to comply with Safe Drinking Water Act, 2002 and Ontario Water Resources Act No This option would put York Region in direct violation of Ontario Water Resources Act and Safe Drinking Water Act, 2002.
 Limit growth A concept that limits growth to what existing water and wastewater systems can serve so as not to trigger new growth infrastructure needs.
 No costs for new or expanded infrastructure No construction impacts • Inadequate servicing to meet Regional Official Plan and A Place to Grow targets No This option puts York Region in direct violation of Places to Grow Act, 2005.
 Expand and optimize existing systems Leverage existing infrastructure systems and expand strategically as needed.
 Enables long-term growth in line with Places to Grow Act, 2005 Ensures compliance with Safe Drinking Water Act, 2002 and Ontario Water Resources Act Makes best use of existing plans and agreements (i.e. Region's capital plan, long-term agreements with Durham, Toronto and Peel) Capital costs may be significant Construction impacts residents and businesses and potentially impacts the natural environ- ment Yes This option is an essential component of long-term servicing that meets the needs of York Region's communities now and in the future.
-Demand management Continue efforts to conserve water, reduce inflow and infiltration, and explore water reuse.
-Reduces new infrastructure needs, costs and impacts, including impacts on natural environment Aligns with regulation and legislation Can't meet future servicing needs alone Requires ongoing costs to deliver programs Difficult to predict impacts on consumption over the long term Yes This concept is a key to integrated water management and cost-efficient servicing.
+Demand management Continue efforts to conserve water, reduce inflow and infiltration, and explore water reuse. conserve water, duce inflow and costs and impacts, including impacts on Yes This concept is a key to integrated water management and cost-efficient servicing.